chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 VOF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the ``VOF`` subsection, we enable ``interface sharpening`` to reconstruct the interface and keep it sharp during the simulation.
-Here we use the default ``constant`` method for interface sharpening.
+In the ``VOF`` subsection, we select the ``tanh`` filter to filter the phase fraction and get a more defined interface.
+We set the value of beta to 10.

 .. code-block:: text